 Digital Preservation Policy

-The Revista Científica del Amazonas is committed to safeguarding its published content over the long term, ensuring that both researchers and the general public can access its valuable academic production at any time.
+Revista Científica del Amazonas is committed to safeguarding its published content for the long term, ensuring that both researchers and the general public can access its valuable academic output at any time.

-Digital preservation is not only a technical responsibility but also a promise to our authors, readers, and the scientific community in general.
-Through this policy, Revista Científica del Amazonas reaffirms its commitment to open access and transparency, ensuring that the discoveries and knowledge shared will remain accessible and relevant in the future.
+Digital preservation is not only a technical responsibility but also a promise to our authors, readers, and the scientific community at large.
+Through this policy, Revista Científica del Amazonas reaffirms its commitment to open access and transparency, guaranteeing that the knowledge and discoveries it publishes remain accessible and relevant in the future.

-To meet the goals of digital preservation, Revista Científica del Amazonas uses various technologies.
+To achieve the objectives of digital preservation, Revista Científica del Amazonas employs several technologies.

 PKP Preservation Network (PKP PN)

-Revista Científica del Amazonas is supported by the OJS system technology and complies with the requirements of the PKP Preservation Network, which ensures the long-term preservation of the content of its articles.
-To achieve this, PKP PN uses the advanced LOCKSS technology, which offers a decentralized preservation system distributed among participating libraries.
-This system enables the creation of permanent archives of the journal for conservation and restoration purposes, ensuring uninterrupted perpetual access.
+Revista Científica del Amazonas operates on the OJS platform and complies with the requirements of the PKP Preservation Network, which enables the long-term preservation of its published content.
+PKP PN uses advanced LOCKSS technology, providing a decentralized preservation system distributed across participating libraries.
+This system allows the creation of permanent journal archives for conservation, restoration, and uninterrupted perpetual access.

 DOI

-Revista Científica del Amazonas guarantees the long-term preservation and accessibility of its content through the use of the DOI (Digital Object Identifier) service and secure storage on our servers.
-The DOI system ensures that each published article has a unique and persistent identifier, making it easier to locate and cite over time.
-Additionally, all journal files are stored on secure servers, ensuring their integrity and continuous availability to the academic community and the general public.
+The journal ensures long-term preservation and accessibility of its content through the use of Digital Object Identifiers (DOIs) and secure server storage.
+The DOI system guarantees that each published article has a unique and persistent identifier, facilitating its reliable location and citation over time.
+Additionally, all journal files are stored on secure servers, ensuring their integrity and continuous availability to both the academic community and the general public.

 Backups

-As part of its digital preservation processes, Revista Científica del Amazonas performs daily backups of the OJS platform through a maintenance plan that includes files, issues, and articles stored on secure servers.
-Additionally, journal issues and articles are stored on external NAS hard drives (cloud storage) for further protection.
+As part of its digital preservation processes, Revista Científica del Amazonas performs daily backups of the OJS platform through a maintenance plan that includes files, journal issues, and articles stored on secure servers.
+Additionally, journal issues and articles are backed up on external NAS drives (cloud storage) to provide complementary protection.